kubevela/kubevela.github.io/docs/end-user/workflow/multi-env.md

 We can see that the component have been applied to both clusters.

-With `multi-env`, we can easily manage applications in multiple environments.
+With `deploy2env`, we can easily manage applications in multiple environments.